blackpuppy/docs/en/models/saving-your-data.rst

         )
     )

-Again Cake is good to us and pulls the Student id and Course id into the CourseMembership with the `saveAssociated`.
+Again CakePHP is good to us and pulls the Student id and Course id into the CourseMembership with the `saveAssociated`.

 .. _saving-habtm: